 Some MACs cannot run the WebEx programs in Safari, but use Internet Explorer or Mozilla Firefox instead.

 What formats are available?

-Wrightslaw Multimedia Training programs are available in CD-ROM format.
+Wrightslaw Multimedia Training programs are available as a download only.

 Is a textbook required for the programs?

 Yes.
 The law related programs will use Wrightslaw: Special Education Law, 2nd.
 Edition as the required coursebook.
 You will need a copy of that book as Pete will go over specific statutes and regulations and direct your attention to critical footnotes on various pages.

 The advocacy related programs will use Wrightslaw: From Emotions to Advocacy, 2nd Edition as the required coursebook.
 Pete will discuss specific concepts contained in various pages and have you look up critical items that will improve your advocacy skills.